Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Narara's median income is $52,431 and average income is $67,757.
-This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 are approximately $57,076 (median) and $73,760 (average).
-Census data indicates that Narara's household, family, and personal incomes cluster around the 55th percentile nationally.
-Income distribution shows that 36.1% of residents (3,136 people) fall into the $1,500 - $2,999 bracket, consistent with broader regional trends at 30.9%.
-High housing costs consume 15.8% of income, but strong earnings place disposable income at the 59th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Narara's median income is $52,431 and the average is $67,757.
+This contrasts with Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Narara are approximately $57,076 (median) and $73,760 (average) as of September 2025.
+Census data indicates that incomes in Narara cluster around the 55th percentile nationally.
+Income distribution shows that 36.1% of residents fall within the $1,500 - 2,999 bracket (3,136 people), consistent with broader regional trends of 30.9%.
+Housing costs consume 15.8% of income in Narara, but strong earnings place disposable income at the 59th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income